 What to do in this situation?

-If you are also facing the same situation where Amazon has axed a bunch of your product reviews, this article will be very helpful.
+This article will be beneficial if you also face the same situation where Amazon has axed many of your product reviews.
 I am going to talk about Amazon reviewing policy, as well as the possible reasons why Amazon has deleted your review.

-I will also talk about the steps you take to ensure your review stays intact and Amazon’s early reviewing program.
+I will also discuss your steps to ensure your review stays intact and Amazon’s early reviewing program.

 So without any further ado, let’s get started.